nishlumi/microstudio-library-gameui/reference.md

   aimgman.curMove = "bottom"
 ```

 `GUIAnimationImageManager` can manage multiple `GUIAnimationImage`s.
-By specifying an animation name in `addAnimation`, it internally generates and holds a `GUIAnimationImage`.
+By specifying the animation name in `addAnimation`, it generates and holds a `GUIAnimationImage` internally.

 That `GUIAnimationImage` can manage multiple `GUIImage`s to construct a single animation.
 (If you are creating animations in the Sprites panel, you may only need one `GUIImage`.)